Alexabeth20/Alexabeth20.github.io/_posts/2025-05-06-Beginners-Cloud-Security-Guide.md

 > Right-click a link and choose “Open in new tab” if you don’t want to leave this page.
 {: .prompt-tip }

+> This workflow is based on a standard GitHub Actions template I studied at the AWS Cloud Institute.
+While I didn’t write it entirely from scratch, I modified it to suit the project’s test structure and repository setup.
+{: .prompt-info }

 [GitHub Repo](https://github.com/Alexabeth20/CloudSecurityGuide-madcap)

 [Full Markdown File](/assets/cloud-security-best-practices.md)